Guide for reviewers

 Review structure

 The review consists of several predefined questions and a free text part.
-The predefined questions reflect the aspects that the Editoreal team considers important in deciding whether a paper should be published or not.
+The predefined questions reflect the aspects that the editoreal team considers important in deciding whether a paper should be published or not.

 The free text part should include the following components: